Aletsch Glacier Hike

 How To Get to Aletsch Glacier?

-Again there are multiple ways to reach the Aletsch Glacier.
+Again, there are multiple ways to reach the Aletsch Glacier.
 The one I did is taking a train to Betten Tallstation, where the light blue line starts, and then taking the cable car up to the Bettmeralp village.
-On the way back I ended up in Fiescheralp and took the cable car down to Fiesch where I got my train home and where the yellow line ends.
+On the way back, I ended up in Fiescheralp and took the cable car down to Fiesch, where I got my train home and where the yellow line ends.

-The cable car from Betten Tallstation to Bettermalp costs CHF 9.80 (CHF 4.90 with Half-Fare Travel Card) and from Fiescheralp to Fiesch costs CHF 20.00 (CHF 10.00 with a Half-fare card).
-If you buy a return ticket instead the prices are cheaper than buying one-way tickets from different stations.
+The cable car from Betten Tallstation to Bettermalp costs CHF 9.80 (CHF 4.90 with Half-Fare Travel Card) and from Fiescheralp to Fiesch costs CHF 20.00 (CHF 10.00 with a Half-Fare card).
+If you buy a return ticket instead, the prices are cheaper than buying one-way tickets from different stations.

 Kapelle Maria zum Schnee in Bettmeralp